How to Stop my Autistic Child from Pinching

 This week’s “Got Questions?” response is by psychologist Kenneth Shamlian, director of the behavioral treatment program at the University of Rochester Medical Center.
-The University of Rochester is among the 13 sites in the Autism Speaks Autism Treatment Network (ATN).
+The University of Rochester is among the 13 sites in the Autism Speaks Autism Care Network.

 My son is 4 years old and has autism.
 Several months ago, he started pinching people.
 It could be anybody – adult, child or baby.
 He’ll just run over, pinch the person and run away.
 We’ll give him time outs for this, and he’ll say “sorry” the minute he does it.
 Can you recommend any solution?
 It's getting quite embarrassing when we go to playgrounds or people's houses.